elioe300/Hack_Bio_Internship_Projects/Stage_2/task_2.7/README.md

 print(f"Maximum Diastolic Blood Pressure: {max_BPDia}")
 # Output: Maximum Diastolic Blood Pressure: 116.0
 ```

+In this step, we calculate the maximum and minimum values of the 'BPDia' (Diastolic Blood Pressure) column using the max() and min() methods, and then print these values.

 ### 5. Standard Deviation and Variance of Income